 Resource center 1

-What is a Commercial Triple Net Lease?
+What is a Triple Net (NNN) Lease?

 1. Base Rent: This is the basic amount the tenant agrees to pay monthly.
-In a NNN lease, this is often lower than in other lease types because the tenant also pays additional property expenses.
+In an NNN lease, this is often lower than in other lease types because the tenant also pays additional property expenses.

 2. Property Taxes: The tenant agrees to pay the entire or a proportionate share of the property taxes for the leased space.